-7. CONCLUSION
+VI.
+CONCLUSION

-In this paper, we have studied the question on how the diffusion speed of a new innovation can be maximized under a noisy game-based model, by seeding a subset of individuals (within a give budget), i.e., convincing them to pre-adopt a new innovation.
-By analyzing three representative graph classes, i.e., Erdős-Rényi, planted partition and geometrically structured graphs, we obtain new topological insights for the question, which does not exists in the literature for popular epidemic-based models.
-Our results first implies that for globally well-connected graphs, a careful seeding is not necessary.
-On the other hand, for locally well-connected graphs, their clustering characteristics should be understood for good seeding, where seeding inside and cross clusters are important for such graphs having big and small clusters, respectively.
-We believe that these new insights will provide useful tools to understand and control the sociological evolution of innovations spread over large-scale social networks.
+In this paper, we have addressed the following two questions on the diffusion speed of a new innovation under a noisy game-based model: (i) what is a good subset of individuals to seed for reducing the diffusion time significantly, and (ii) how much diffusion time can be reduced by such a good seeding.
+For (i), we design near-optimal polynomialtime seeding algorithms for three representative classes of social network models, Erdős-Rényi, planted partition and geometrically structured graphs.
+Our analysis first implies that for globally well-connected graphs, a careful seeding is not necessary.
+However, for locally well-connected graphs, their clustering characteristics should be appropriately utilized for strengthening the seeding effect, where seeding inside and across clusters are of critical importance for the graphs having a mixture of big and small clusters, respectively.
+For (ii), we asymptotically quantify the diffusion time for these graph topologies, further derive the seed budget threshold above which the diffusion time experiences the phase transition of diffusion time.